Financial Aid Policies

 How Financial Aid Works

 Financial aid awards are based on your enrollment status as of the 14th calendar day of the semester institutional freeze/census date.
-During the semester, any course added after that time will not be covered by financial aid and will be billed directly to you.
+During the semester, any course added after that time may not be covered by financial aid and will be billed directly to you.

 Students should remember that: